-Reply All – contains a narrative thread regardless of the topic they’re covering.
-Gimlet’s podcast stories center on how the internet and technology affect people (and vice versa) while remaining insightful and interesting throughout.
+Reply All contain a narrative thread regardless of the topic they’re covering.
+Reply All, Gimlet’s tech podcast, is no different.
+The stories center on how the internet and technology affect people (and vice versa) while remaining insightful and interesting throughout.

-Click – This offers an alternative viewpoint from the American tech shows while examining the many facets of technology and the role each one plays in our lives.
+Click provides an alternative viewpoint from the American tech shows while examining the many facets of technology and the role each one plays in our lives.
 The show often focuses on the internet and social networking.

-ShopTalk – essentially a podcast for web design, delving into front-end development and UX.
+ShopTalk is essentially a podcast for web design, one that delves into front-end development and UX.
 Hosts Chris Coyier and Dave Rupert answer questions and calls, typically with a knowledgeable guest.

 Note To Self offers insight into the world of tech, approaching it through the lens of human experience.
 Every topic is covered with a focus on how it affects humans and our daily lives.

-The Web Ahead – hosted by Jen Simmons, the aim of this podcast is to tackle the ever-changing ways of the web.
-Whatever issue is currently hot, from HTML5 to iOS and android, will get discussed thoroughly each episode.
+The Web Ahead, hosted by Jen Simmons, tackles the ever-changing ways of the web.
+Whatever issue is currently hot, from HTML5 to iOS and android, will get discuss thoroughly each episode.

 Podcasts to Listen to in 2019

 The list below is of the most popular podcasts in 2019, gaining more followers every day.
-You will find the topics vary from topics such as sports to celebrities.
+You will find the topics varies from topics such as sports to celebrities.

 Game of Our Lives is about soccer, but it’s also about so much more than that.
-Although, host David Goldblatt talks plenty about soccer – which as a global sport is a means to understanding the world – he also spends times discussing topics as wide-ranging as politics, cinema, and more.
+Host David Goldblatt talks plenty about soccer – which as a global sport is a means to understanding the world – but in he also spends times discussing topics as wide-ranging as politics, cinema, and more.

 Dr. Death follows the story of Christopher Duntsch, a Dallas-based neurosurgeon who, it is safe to say, did not follow the Hippocratic Oath.
 Saying that he had even wandered in the direction of it would be a stretch as well.